qiyu1987/favorite-recipies/readme.md

 ## Points for improvements and thoughts

-**White strip on the right**
+- **White strip on the right**

--There is a white strip on the right only visible when trying to scroll to the right most.
+There is a white strip on the right only visible when trying to scroll to the right most.
 It can be fixed by adding

 ```
 html,body